gabriecoll/engine/README.md

 The 2016 data used in this report were downloaded in January 2017.
 The 2017 data used in this report were downloaded in January 2018; a full re-download of all back-year data was performed simultaneously.

+**Military aircraft engines**

+-

+**Notable contract variables**

+`fy`: the fiscal year for the contract obligation

+`customer`: the military customer, which includes Army, Air Force, Navy, DLA, and Other DoD.

+`category`: the type of contract obligation, which includes products, services, and R&D.

+`project`: the name of the project for the contract obligation.

+`parent`: the company receiving the contract.

+`vendor_size`: the size of the company receiving the contract.

+`competition`: the way that the contract was competed.

+`contract_type`: the type of contract.

+`amount`: the dollar value of the contract.

 # 3. budget

 The purpose of the budget dataset is to identify important Research Development Testing and Evaluation (RDT&E) investments in military aircraft engines, as well as to compare DoD’s spending plans to its actual spending.